 Figure 5: Trace plots for the ovenbird model using data augmentation.
 Maximum likelihood estimates are shown by vertical and horizontal lines.

-The estimates are quite close to the maximum likelihood estimates, which I estimated using the secr package in R.
+The estimates are quite close to the maximum likelihood estimates, which I estimated with the secr package in R.

 Finally, I estimate density \(D\) using the results.
 As in the closed capture-recapture and distance sampling notebooks, I use the posterior samples of \(\psi\) and \(M\) to sample the posterior of \(N.\) This \(N,\) however, has an awkward interpretation because I pooled across the years by combining all the detection histories.
 To get around this, I compute the average annual abundance by dividing by the total number of years in the sample.
 Then, I divide by the area of the state space.